eunomia-bpf/bpf-test/interfeace/spec.md

 - Let `H` be a finite set of **Host APIs** (host-provided functions).
 - Let `E` be a finite set of **Extension Exported Functions** (extension-provided entry points).
-- Let `T` be a set of **Types**, each with associated constraints and properties.
+- Let `T` be a set of **Types**, each associated with type-level constraints.
 - Let `C` be a set of **Capabilities**.
 - Let `R` be a set of **Roles**.
-- Let `A` be a set of **Attributes** applicable to roles, capabilities, and extensions.
-Can be used to check the compatibility or applicability between Capabilities and Roles.
+- All conditions, operational policies, resource limits, and logical requirements are expressed as **Constraints**.

-We introduce a specification language that can be represented in YAML/JSON or a domain-specific language (DSL).
-The semantics remain the same.
+We use a specification language (e.g., YAML/JSON or a DSL) to declare types, capabilities, roles, and constraints.
+The semantics remain consistent regardless of the chosen format.

 ### Types and Constraints

 **Definition (Type):**
-A type `τ ∈ T` is defined as `(BaseType, Constraints)`, where:
+A type `τ ∈ T` is defined as `(BaseType, Constraints(τ))`, where:
-- `BaseType` is a primitive (e.g., `int`, `size_t`, `char*`) or composite (e.g., struct) type.
+- `BaseType` is a primitive or composite data type (e.g., `int`, `size_t`, `char*`, or a struct).
-- `Constraints` is a finite set of logical predicates over values of that type.
+- `Constraints(τ)` is a finite set of logical predicates that must hold for any value of that type.
 Examples:
   - Non-null pointer: `value ≠ NULL`
   - Bounded integer: `0 ≤ value ≤ 100`
-  - Null-terminated string: `∀ i, value[i] ≠ '\0'` until a terminating null is found
+  - Null-terminated string: `∀ i, value[i] ≠ '\0'` until a null terminator is found

 **Type System Requirements:**
-- For each `τ ∈ T`, `Constraints(τ)` must be decidable predicates, allowing static or symbolic verification.
+- For each `τ ∈ T`, `Constraints(τ)` must be decidable, enabling static or symbolic verification.
-- The verifier can check, for every function call, that arguments and return values respect these constraints.
+- The verifier checks, for every function call, that arguments and return values meet these type constraints.

 **Example Type Definitions:**
 ```yaml